fastify/fastify/docs/Logging.md

     }
 })
 ```
-⚠️ Also you need to install `pino-pretty` as a dev dependency.
-It is not included by default for performance reasons.
+⚠️ `pino-pretty` needs to be installed as a dev dependency, It is not included by default for performance reasons.

 ### Usage
 You can use logger like this in your route handlers: